 \section{Introduction}

 The concept of Lagrangian multiforms was introduced in \cite{LN} with the objective of providing a variational criterion of integrability.
-That work dealt with discrete integrable systems for which the accepted criterion for integrability was the idea of multidimensional consistency \cite{N1,ABS} which can be viewed as the discrete version of the property of commuting (Hamiltonian) flows for a dynamical system sitting in an integrable hierarchy.
-It was proposed to introduce a generalised action and variational principle, involving a new object (a Lagrangian multiform), to capture purely variationally multidimensional consistency.
+The pioneering insight was inspired by the well-established criterion for integrability known as multidimensional consistency \cite{N1,ABS} which is the discrete analogue of the property of commuting (Hamiltonian) flows for a dynamical system sitting in an integrable hierarchy.
+It was proposed to introduce a generalised action and a variational principle, involving a new object (a Lagrangian multiform), to capture purely variationally multidimensional consistency.
 This idea grew quickly, first in the discrete realm, see \cite{HJN} and references therein.
-Over the last decade or so, the universality of this idea and its connections with more traditional features of integrability (Lax pair, Hamiltonian structures) has been illustrated in many other incarnations of integrable systems: continuous finite-dimensional systems \cite{Su1,PS}, continuous infinite-dimensional systems -- field theories in $1+1$ dimensions \cite{SV,SNC1,SNC2,CS1,CS2,PV,CSV} and in $2+1$ dimensions \cite{SNC3,N2} -- relations between discrete and continuous hierarchies \cite{Ver} and semi-discrete systems \cite{SV2}.
-The concept was even extended recently to non commuting flows in \cite{CNSV}.
+Over the last decade or so, the universality of this idea and its connections with more traditional features of integrability (Lax pair, Hamiltonian structures) has been illustrated in many other incarnations of integrable systems: finite-dimensional systems \cite{YKLN} followed by \cite{Su1,PS}, continuous infinite-dimensional systems -- field theories in $1+1$ dimensions \cite{SV,SNC1,SNC2,CS1,CS2,PV,CSV} and in $2+1$ dimensions \cite{SNC3,N2} -- and semi-discrete systems \cite{SV2}.
+The relations between discrete and continuous multiforms were explored in \cite{Ver}.
+The concept was even extended recently to non-commuting flows in \cite{CNSV}.
 In general, a Lagrangian multiform is a $d$-form which is integrated over a hypersurface of dimension $d$ in a so-called multi-time space of dimension greater than $d$ to yield an action functional depending not only on the field configurations but also on the hypersurface.
-This last point in the main departure from a traditional action and principle of least action.
+This last point is the main departure from a traditional action and principle of least action.
 One postulates a principle of least action which must be valid for {\it any} hypersurface embedded in the multi-time space.
-This is the postulate which captures the idea of commutativity of the flows and which was adopted as a definition of pluri-Lagrangians, see \cite{PS,PV} and references therein.
-In Lagrangian multiform theory, there is an additional postulate, the {\it closure relation} which is the direct counterpart of Poisson involutivity of Hamiltonians, the Liouville criterion for integrability.
+This is the postulate which captures the idea of the commutativity of the flows and which was adopted as a definition of pluri-Lagrangians, see \cite{PS,PV} and references therein.
+In Lagrangian multiform theory, there is an additional postulate, the {\it closure relation} which is the direct counterpart of the Poisson involutivity of Hamiltonians, the Liouville criterion for integrability.